 Our mission is to enable people to connect with products for less than 20 cents.
 And if we can do that, then we can really go from an Internet of Things which is really an Internet of expensive things, to an Internet of everything and a mission to connect everything that's important to us.
 When we do that, it changes everything.
 It really changes the way business is done.
 And so in this presentation, what I'd like to do is to explain to you how we're doing, what we're doing, how it works, what it will look like.
 But then more interestingly, and more importantly, what it means to the businesses that you're running what it means to us as, as consumers, as we change the way things are made, the way they're distributed, the way they're sold, the way they used when we own them, and also the way they're recycled.
 So this is a big idea.

 Wiliot is a cloud computing company.
 We're a semiconductor company, what we're doing is is challenging, but we have some great support from some wonderful investors.
 So some great financial investors, but then strategic investors that cover a really broad range of companies on the semiconductor side at Samsung and Qualcomm.
 On the E commerce side, it's Amazon and Alibaba.
 We have M ventures, which is the investment arm for Merck, the German pharmaceutical company, we have on the shipping side, Musk, these applications will impact global supply chains.
 On the telco side.
 It's Verizon, and NTT Docomo, and then Avery Dennison, who are the largest maker of RFID tags in the world, they're synonymous with with labels.
 And what we're making will manifest itself as a sticker, a tag as a label.
-And this is, is what it will look like a postage stamp sized computer that powers itself by harvesting radio waves.
+And this is, is what it will look like a postage stamp sized compute device that powers itself by harvesting radio waves.
 And I'm actually holding one of our early products here.
 And you can see it's about two and a half centimeters wide by two centimeters high, the production versions will actually be smaller than what I'm holding in my hand now.
 But we're now making production silicone.

 And the way this tag works is the antennas on the side are capturing radio frequency energy in the 2.4 gigahertz spectrum.
 So that's the part of the spectrum which is used for Wi Fi and Bluetooth.
 So the energy comes in on the wings of that Hornets.
 That is what our product looks like.
 And then the antenna at the top is used for broadcasting.
 And we broadcast a standard Bluetooth Low Energy advertising packet that can be understood by any Bluetooth device, including the one that may be in your hand, your pocket or your purse.
-So what we're doing is about more than just connectivity, it's it's about having a computer device that has memory, it has three cores, it's an ARM processor, it can be programmed.
+So what we're doing is about more than just connectivity, it's it's about having a compute device that has memory, it has three cores, it's an ARM processor, it can be programmed.

 And what we're doing with this, one of the things we're doing with it is to sense and there's a broad set of sensing functions that are possible with this product.
 But our short term focus is on temperature on something called pickup and, and open and close detection.
 So temperature, I think is fairly obvious.
 There are many things that we care about where temperature is important there, for cold chain around food around medicine, if we can measure the temperature of products, as they flow through the supply chain, then we have the opportunity to extend the life of those products to avoid consuming products that are bad.
 And generally speaking, our goal when we work with partners in this space is to extend shelf life.
 If we can extend the shelf life of food on the shelves of stores, then that can add up to hundreds of millions of dollars of savings, it can save a lot of waste as well, which is very important as we look at climate change.
 This pick up sense is very interesting.
 So this is the ability to detect the movement of a product that is tagged with one of these Wiliots, as we call them.
 And if we can do that we can start to measure engagement.
 We can measure engagement with products on shelves, we can measure engagements with products when they are at home and we'll be talking about why that's important and what you can do with that.
 And then lastly, opening and closing is very interesting for tamper detection.
 It's very interesting to trigger unwrapping experiences.
 And it's very interesting if we are looking at changing the behavior of interactions with products based on whether the product has just been delivered, or if we've opened the box And we're unwrapping it.